trskop/command-wrapper/DEVELOPMENT.md

     ```

-# Adding a new version of Prelude
+# Adding a new version of Dhall Prelude

 1. Introduce new definitions `preludeV<major>_<minor>_<patch>Import` and
     `preludeV<major>_<minor>_<patch>Content` in: